Mercedes-Benz Group AG – Annual report – 31 December 2023

 Net gains or losses

-Table D.77 shows the net gains/losses on financial instruments included in the Consolidated Statement of Income for the continuing and discontinued operations (excluding derivative financial instruments used in hedge accounting).
+The following table shows the net gains/losses on financial instruments included in the Consolidated Statement of Income (excluding derivative financial instruments used in hedge accounting).

 Net gains/losses on equity and debt instruments recognized at fair value through profit or loss primarily comprise gains and losses attributable to changes in the fair values of these instruments.